lucas-langlois/drone_spotcheck_shiny_app/README.md

 - R and RStudio must be installed on your system
 - Download from: https://posit.co/download/rstudio-desktop/

+## Setup

+Before running the app, place your raw drone images in the `raw` folder in the project directory.

 ## How to Run the App

 1. Double click on `Spotchecks.Rproj` to open the project in RStudio